alpdias/calculadora-icms/README.md

 # ICMS calculator

-Website created to easily and quickly calculate the ICMS tax, showing the calculation memory used and a basic explanation of the ICMS, the website was created using <strong>JavaScript</strong>, <strong>HTML5</ strong > and <strong>CSS3</strong>, the <strong>Yarn</strong> package manager was also used, together with the <strong>Babel</strong> compiler, for learning purposes.
+Website created to easily and quickly calculate the ICMS tax, showing the calculation memory used and a basic explanation of the ICMS, the website was created using <strong>JavaScript</strong>, <strong>HTML5</strong> and <strong>CSS3</strong>, the <strong>Yarn</strong> package manager was also used, together with the <strong>Babel</strong> compiler, for learning purposes.

 Progress -> 50% - <strong>Offline</strong>